specmore/spectacular/web/README.md

 The application is bundled (built) using [Webpack](https://webpack.js.org/) and transpiled from ES6 using [Babel](https://babeljs.io/).

 #### Testing
-This project uses the [Jest test framework](https://jestjs.io/) and runner.
-[React Testing Library](https://testing-library.com/docs/react-testing-library/intro) is used for unit testing React components.
+This project uses the [Jest test framework](https://jestjs.io/).
+[React Testing Library](https://testing-library.com/docs/react-testing-library/intro) is used to help unit testing React components.

 #### Code Style
 This project uses [ESLint](https://eslint.org/) to ensure code quality and style.
 It uses the [Airbnb JavaScript Styleguide](https://github.com/airbnb/javascript) config as a base.